 x. reduction of travel and professional services fees, and

-xi. delay or termination of certain capital projects
+xi. delay or termination of specific capital projects

 The Company estimates that these items will contribute over $400 million of cost savings in 2020.
-The Company believes that its cost savings, coupled with its strong cash position, will enable the Company to continue serving patients who rely on its screening and diagnostic products and services through the remainder of the COVID-19 pandemic and thereafter.
-These estimates of potential cost savings, and the timing thereof, are subject to a number of assumptions and actual results may differ.
+The Company believes that its cost savings, coupled with its strong cash position, will enable the Company to continue serving patients who rely on its screening and diagnostic products and services through the remainder of the COVID-19 pandemic.
+However, these estimates of potential cost savings, and the timing thereof, are subject to several assumptions, and actual results may differ.

 Kering (PR – 4/21)

 April 10, 2020 – Given the current context of the Covid-19 pandemic and its impact on economic activity, François‑Henri Pinault, Chairman and CEO of Kering, decided to reduce the fixed portion of his salary by 25% from April 1 until the end of 2020.
 In addition, François-Henri Pinault and Jean-François-Palus, Group Managing Director, decided to waive the entirety of the variable portions of their annual remuneration for 2020.